 - The Lead, holding the masculine, creates a strong frame with their body.
 The Lead communicates with their partner with decisive moments, helping direct the partnership.

 - The Follow, holding the feminine, is receptive and listening to the Lead.

 This style of dance lets the couple drop into the experience and know what to expect from their partner.
 The Lead doesn’t control where the Follow goes, but decisively creates spaces and opportunities for the Follow to express themselves.

 As a metaphor, this illustrates why it can be helpful to use gender as a way of relating.
 The dancer decided to take on a certain identity for a time, to better play.
 Knowing what each other’s expected roles are helps both people relax into an experience.

 There is also a more advanced form of dancing called “switch” in which each partner takes the lead and follows roles at different times.

 Masculinity as an internal relationship

 Masculinity is also an amazing tool of self-reflection when it is used as a tool to relate to different aspects of your identity.

-Carl Jung believed that the Self was the perfect union of the Masculine and Feminine energies.
+Carl Jung, the founder of Jungian Psychology, believed that the Self was the perfect union of the Masculine and Feminine energies.
 He believed that we become more whole when we bring these parts into balance with one another.
 This led to his theory of the Anima and Animus.
 It was the idea that within each male is a female essence, and in each female, there is a masculine essence.